jlgerber/cpp_happy_fun_time/session_14/session14.md

 ### You can drop configuration commands directly into the stream

-The previous mechanism tends to be a bit of a pain.
-Fortunately, C++ provides a better mechanism.
+The first mechanism presented to change formatting tends to be a bit of a pain.
+Fortunately, C++ provides a better mechanism - an inline mechansim.
 You can drop formatting directly into the stream and it sticks around until you turn it off.

 ```
 cout << hex << 27 << endl;